Dylan-Riley/Flask_Docker_Chatbot/README.md

 # Flask_Docker_Chatbot

-Quick demo of a intents-based chatbot running in a flask environment
+Quick demo of a intents-based chatbot running in a flask web service

 Bot is trained in train.py off of intents.json and then saves its work in the .pkl and itself in the .h5 files.
 Bot is then ran in app.py, which just running this can then be connected to at localhost:5000